 Community Choice Award: Once finalists are confirmed and announced, the award recipient will be determined by an online community vote.

 GrantWatch ID#: 143431

-Award recipients will receive $2,000 to be directed to the registered charity of choice, an engraved award, and their name engraved on a perpetual plaque in the Hudson’s Bay Passageway of the Central Library, and media coverage and community exposure which helps to amplify their message and gain support of their cause.
+Award recipients will receive a $2,000 gift to be directed to the registered charity of choice, an engraved award, their name engraved on a perpetual plaque in the Hudson’s Bay Passageway of the Central Library, and media coverage and community exposure which helps to amplify their message and gain support of their cause.